MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## To view, create queries, and export analysis

 1. On the **Process Explorer** page, select the dataset name from the list.
+2. On the analysis page, you can select:

+   * The analysis name from the list to view its details
+   * The **dataset parameters** icon to view the parameter details
+   * The **information** (i) icon to view the job details
-2. Select the analysis name from the list.
+   * The **delete** icon to remove the analysis from the list

-3. On the analysis page, depending on the dataset (blob storage or .csv), you can do one or more of the following:
+3. On the analysis details page, depending on the dataset (blob storage or .csv), you can do one or more of the following:

    * Type a new category to add at the end of the category list.
    * Hover your cursor over the category in the list to view and select the **delete** icon to remove it.